Particular/Workshop/README.md

   - Ensure all HTML template files are closed when the application is run, or:
   - Manually change the browser address to the root URL.

-## Frequently Asked Questions
+## FAQ

-This document contains various questions & answers for issues that might arise during the workshop.
+This section contains various questions & answers for issues that might arise during the workshop.
 If the answer is not found, consult your trainer on-site.

 ### How can I empty the orders list or database?